voxpupuli/puppet-python/README.md

 ### Using SCL packages from RedHat or CentOS

-To use this module with the Red Hat Software Collections (SCL) or the CentOS equivalents, set python::provider to 'scl' and python::version to the name of the collection you want to use (e.g., 'python27', 'python33', or 'rh-python34').
+To use this module with Linux distributions in the Red Hat family and python distributions from softwarecollections.org, set python::provider to 'rhscl' and python::version to the name of the collection you want to use (e.g., 'python27', 'python33', or 'rh-python34').

 ## Authors